 Attention task

-Outside the MRI scanner, all participants will perform a version of the Attention Network Task (ANT)3 to assess their selective attention ability.
+Outside the MRI scanner, have all participants perform a version of the Attention Network Task (ANT)3 to assess their selective attention ability.

 Seat the participant in front of a computer screen, and instruct them on how to complete the task.

 Explain that a series of arrows will appear on the screen.
 The participant’s task is to respond only to the arrow in the center, and to ignore the others.
-If the central arrow is pointing left, they will press the F key with their left hand.
-If the central arrow is pointing right, they will press the J key with their right hand.
+If the central arrow is pointing left, they will press the ‘F’ key with their left hand.
+If the central arrow is pointing right, they will press the ‘J’ key with their right hand.
 They should respond as quickly and as accurately as possible.

 Begin the task.

 On each trial, present a row of 5 arrows on the screen.
 Each arrow can be pointing left or right.
 On congruent trials, all of the arrows point in the same direction.
 On incongruent trials, the center arrow points in the opposite direction from the flanking arrows.
+Each trial begins with a fixation cross that remains on the screen for a variable duration between 400 and 1600 ms. Then the arrow stimuli appear and remain on the screen until the participant responds, or for a maximum of 1700 ms. The trial concludes with a fixation cross that remains on the screen until a total trial duration of 4s has been reached.

 Present 100 trials, half with congruent targets and half incongruent targets.